gzalz/lang-compiler/README.md

-# Lang: Toy Programming Language
+# lang-compiler: Toy Programming Language
 See code.lng for an example program.

 ## Expressions